Celtic Pride: Reception

 The film was not a major success despite its star power, grossing less than $10 million domestically.
 The film received negative reviews.
-On Rotten Tomatoes it has an approval rating of 8% based on reviews from 24 critics.
+On Rotten Tomatoes it has an approval rating of 12% based on reviews from 25 critics.
 Audiences surveyed by CinemaScore gave the film a grade of B− on a scale of A to F.

 Hal Hinson of The Washington Post wrote, "Celtic Pride is clearly intended as a spoof on the contemporary mania for athletics.
 But not only is the picture woefully short on laughs, it's also coarse, overbearing and, in places, downright insulting".
 TV Guide said "Celtic Pride supplies predictably lowbrow yocks for jocks, and its rather disturbing racial implications go entirely unacknowledged," and awarded it 1 and half stars out of five.

 In a positive review, Joe Leydon of Variety said "Not quite a three-pointer, but definitely more than an airball, Celtic Pride is an uneven but largely likable basketball-themed comedy that should lay up decent B.O. numbers and perform even better in the homevid arena."

+Bill Murray has said he has seen this film and has credited it as to why he turns down role offers from Judd Apatow.